Beng Chin OOIDistinguished Professor

 With the ubiquity of Big Data and fusion of applications and technologies, the projects are related in many aspects.
 Beng Chin approaches research problems and system design with the philosophy that all algorithms and structures should be simple, elegant and yet efficient so that they are implementable, maintainable and scalable in actual applications, and all systems must be efficient, scalable, extensible and easy to use.
 Beng Chin's ongoing/recent large system projects include:

 - ForkBase and ForkCloud (2015-): ForkBase is an efficient tamper-proof data storage system designed to provide efficient support and fast development of forking-enabled applications, such as "GIT-for-Data", tamper-evident Blockchain, collaborative analytics and OLTP with versioning.
-ForkBase is deployed as the storage engine of Hyperledger++.
-ForkCloud is a GIT-for-Data system that encapsulates data cleansing, crowdsourcing, ML design and testing, and versioning to facilitate AI development on sensitive data.
+ForkBase is deployed as the storage engine of FabricSharp.
+ForkCloud is a GIT-for-Data system that encapsulates data cleansing, crowdsourcing, ML modelling and validating, and versioning to facilitate AI development on sensitive data.

-- SINGA(2014-): a distributed Deep Learning platform (indirectly funded by an ASTAR grant and NRF CRP).
-Apache SINGA is an Apache Incubator open source, distributed training platform for deep learning amd machine learning models, and is designed based on three principles, namely, usability, scalability and extensibility.
-Apache SINGA v2.0, with auto parameter tuning, is being released.
-It has a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and also facility for porting other models onto SINGA.
+- Apache SINGA(2014-): SINGA is a distributed Deep Learning library (indirectly funded by ASTAR, MOE and NRF CRP grants).
+Apache SINGA is an Apache Top Level Project, open source distributed platform for deep learning amd machine learning models, that has been designed based on four principles: usability, scalability, extensibility and elasticity.
+Apache SINGA v3.0.0 has AutoML features, and a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and facility for porting other models onto SINGA.
 He highlighted the challenges and opportunities of exploiting AI/ML on improving database system usabability and performance in SIGMOD Record 2016.
+SINGA-lite, SINGA-easy and SINGA-db are upcoming releases.

 - GEMINI (2011-): GEMINI is a healthcare AI stack.
 He works closely with a number of hospitals, understands their needs, and builds an end-to-end data processing and analytics stack.
-GEMINI end-to-end stack supports data cleansing (DICE), crowdsourcing (DICE), ML-based predictive analytics (SINGA), cohort analysis (CohAna), and data versioning and management (ForkBase).
+GEMINI end-to-end stack supports data cleansing (DICE), crowdsourcing (CDAS), ML-based predictive analytics (SINGA), cohort analysis (CohAna), and data versioning and management (ForkBase).
 He works with five hospitals on prediabetes prevention (eg. JurongHealth), and NUH and SGH on various disease specific predictive analytics (eg. DPM, AKI, readmission modelling).
+He is the lead co-PI of AI.SG explainable AI for healthcare grand challenge project.

 - CIIDAA(2012-2018): a Comprehensive IT Infrastructure for Data-intensive Applications and Analysis is an CRP project funded by NRF (NRF-CRP8-2011-08) from 2013-2017.
 The main objective is to use cloud computing to address the Big Data problem.
 For specific applications, this approach has been shown to be effective, and systems such as Hadoop have become very popular.
 However, they have limitations (see ACM Computing survey paper on MapReduce based systems and IEEE TKDE Survey on in-memory systems), and are suitable only for a class of applications that have a structure amenable to fine-grain asynchronous parallelization.
 Furthermore, there remain many challenges in actually using cloud computing systems in practice, including issues of resource contention across multiple jobs being run concurrently.
 The aim of this project is to develop a platform for supporting real-time data integration and predictive real-time analytics in the area of web consumers (collaborating with Starhub) and healthcare (collaborating with NUH, National University Health System).